 - when you communicate or interact with us by telephone, email, online (including through our website and our social media channels);

-- when you complete a form or a survey; and
+- when you complete a form or a survey, including the YWCA Membership application form; and

 - information you provide to us during attendance at our events;